sensible-hq/sensible-docs/readme-sync/v0/welcome/1000 - quickstart.md

 You can get more advanced with this auto insurance config.
 For example:

 - You can use a [Column method](doc:column) to return all the listed premiums ($90, $15, $130).
-- The limits listed in the table (for example, "$25,00 each person/$50,000 per accident") are tricky for the Row method to capture since they can be a variable number of lines.
-Row methods depend on strict horizontal alignment of lines, so Sensible only extracts the first line.
+- The limits listed in the table are tricky for the Row method to capture since they can be a variable number of lines.
+Row methods depend on strict horizontal alignment of lines, so Sensible extracts the first line.
 Instead, use the [Table method](doc:table) to more reliably capture the data in each cell of the whole table.
 Or, use an `xRangeFilter` parameter in the [Document Range method](doc:document-range) to capture the limits.
-- What if the document listed multiple emails, and you just wanted to capture all those emails?
+- What if the document listed emails, and you just wanted to capture all those emails?
 You could use a regular expression (regex) in a `"match":"all"` anchor coupled with a [Passthrough method](doc:passthrough), or the [Regex method](doc:regex).
 - You can split the policy period into two dates, either by using the [Split computed field method](doc:split), or by setting the [Date](doc:types#date) type on the field and using a tiebreaker.

 To check out other methods, see [Methods](doc:methods).